Gill hits maiden T20I ton as India beats NZ by record run margin

-Shubman Gill smashed a whirlwind unbeaten maiden century in the shortest format as India thrashed New Zealand by 168 runs, their biggest ever win in terms of runs, in the third and final T20 International to pocket the hard-fought series 2-1 here on Wednesday.
+Shubman Gill smashed a whirlwind unbeaten maiden century in the shortest format as India thrashed New Zealand by 168 runs, its biggest-ever win in terms of runs, in the third and final T20 International to pocket the hard-fought series 2-1 in Ahmedabad on Wednesday (February 1).

-Indias second highest margin of victory was 143-run win over Ireland in Dublin in 2018.
+India’s second-highest margin of victory was a 143-run win over Ireland in Dublin in 2018.

 Left-arm pacer Arshdeep struck with his first delivery, as Devon Conway lobbed a fuller delivery to Pandya at mid-off.